demarkoLfulcher/demarkoLfulcher.github.io/_pages/about.md

   - /about.html
 ---

 I am a Masters Student in Computer Science at University of Maryland, Baltimore County.
-I'm assisting with conducting Cryptographic Protocol Shapes Analyzer Workshops at University of Maryland Baltimore County.
-My current research focuses on:
+I'm apart of the AI - Theory Oriented ( ATOMS ) Lab at University of Maryland Baltimore County.
+My current research interest are the following:
 - Automated Reasoning
 - Formal Verifcation
-- Cryptography
+- Programming Languages
 - Security

-I'm currently assisting with the Cryptographic Protocol Shapes Analysis workshops.
-I'm conducting formal code verification of SEAL - C and developing Rust implemenation of SEAL.
-I was previously working on Formal Analysis of Post Quantum Key Distribution Protocols, our aim was to analyze current quantum resistant key distribution protocols.
-I'm also interested in music creation and the development of Free and open-source software.
-I'm looking to join my local maryland Beyond40 chapter.
+I'm current focuses on Probabilistic Programming in Lean 4 with the appliaction being Molecular Simulation.
+I also assist with the workshops in the Protocal Analysis at University of Maryland Baltimore County.
+I'm also interested in algorithmic music creation and the development of Free and open-source software, I'm apart the Maryland Beyond40 chapter.

-For more info
 ------